 The best part is that FluentU keeps track of the vocabulary that you’re learning, and it recommends you examples and videos based on the words you’ve already learned.
 You have a truly personalized experience.

-Start using FluentU on the website with your computer or tablet or, better yet, download the FluentU App from the iTunes store.
+Start using FluentU on the website with your computer or tablet or, better yet, download the FluentU app from the iTunes or Play store.
 Become a master of Spanish idioms faster than you ever thought possible!